kinbiko/mentoring/students/perrymant/blog-01-hello-world-deconstructed.md

 ```
 #### 2. `protected` access modifier

-The `protected` access modifier can't actually be applied to classes, but it can be used with methods, constructors and data members, so we'll look at it here, and start by understanding how we organise classes in packages and files.
+The `protected` access modifier is typically used with methods, constructors and data members rather than classes, but we'll look at it here, and start by understanding how we organise classes in packages and files.

 The way we organise our classes is through files, packages and folders.
 We've already seen how .java files contain the classes, and you're probably familiar with folders (or directories) because your computer's Operating System uses these to create a hierarchy for storing files.
-Packages are exactly the same as folders, with the only difference being that they are the folders within the `src` folder:
+Packages are exactly the same as folders, with the only difference being that they are the folders relative to the sourcepath (Java-speak for what's usually the `src` or `src/main/java` folder):
 ```java
 Documents
 └── pizzeria                                <- folder